Learning & Mind Sciences

 Overview

-Graduate students in Learning and Mind Sciences typically specialize in one of the following strands, although course enrollment across areas is common and encouraged:
+Graduate students in Learning and Mind Sciences typically specialize in one of the following strands, although course enrollment across the strands is common and encouraged.

 Assessment, Measurement, and Psychometrics